UCSF-HMTRC/hyperpolarized_mri_book/hyperpolarized_mri_book/HP_agents/HP_agents.md

 bicarbonate by pyruvate dehydrogenase is effectively irreversible and the bicarbonate signal corresponds to the enzyme activity (125).

-\[H2 Title\]

-6.4.6 Fractional enrichment and apparent metabolic rate
+## 6.4.6 Fractional enrichment and apparent metabolic rate

 The degree to which a HP ^13^C agent and labeled metabolite(s) are incorporated in the endogenous metabolite pools also plays an important